tobiasbriones/blog/philosophy/why-i-work-with-6-month-years/index.md

 Well, in
-[DDO and Power BI Overview](https://blog.mathsoftware.engineer/ddo-and-power-bi-overview) I talked about "Without An Opinion, You’re Just Another Person With Data" but we're then talking about prototypes or early stage designs, as a leader and mathematician you need to know how to emit factual opinions is what I try to say.
+[DDO and Power BI Overview](https://blog.mathsoftware.engineer/ddo-and-power-bi-overview) I talked about "Without An Opinion, You’re Just Another Person With Data" but we're then talking about prototypes or early stage designs, what I try to say is that, as a leader and mathematician you need to know how to emit factual opinions.

 #### Take Away